Bryan Jared Kramer: Minister for Labour and Immigration

 Kramer was appointed Minister for Immigration and Citizenship on 13 April 2022, in a minor cabinet reshuffle shortly before the issue of writs for the PNG National Election 2022.
 He was reappointed in a combined portfolio as Minister for Labour and Immigration on 23 August 2022.
 He was suspended from the role on September 30 2022 on the commencement of a leadership tribunal brought by the Chief Ombudsman.

 Leadership Tribunal

 Chief Ombudsman Richard Pagan initiated court proceedings for a leadership tribunal after complaints against Kramer were made, including by Chief Justice Sir Gibbs Salika, under Papua New Guinea's Organic Law on the Duties and Responsibilities of Leadership.
 Kramer had 14 allegations of misconduct in office raised against him, including charges of scandalising the judiciary and insinuating a conflict of interest brought forward by Salika over social media publications referring to Salika and to purported fake documents filed after the arrest of O'Neill in 2019.
 Other charges included misappropriation of Madang District funds.
 Two charges were subsequently dropped, including an allegation that Kramer had misappropriated PGK30 million of District funds which withdrawn when the Public Prosecutor was unable to substantiate the charge with evidence.

 Kramer vigorously denied all charges, saying that the allegations were vexatious and unsubstantiated.
+However, on Tuesday 28 February 2023 the three-man bench unanimously found Kramer guilty of seven counts against him.
+Dismissal was recommended for two counts of "scandalising the judiciary" and fines totalling K10,000 (USD3,000) for five counts related to use of district funds.
+Kramer was dismissed from office through a gazetted notice by the Governor General on 24 May 2023.